Smart camera: History

 The first publication of the term smart camera was in 1975 as according to Belbachir et al. In 1976, the General Electric's Electronic Systems Division indicated requirements of two industrial firms for smart cameras in a report for National Technical Information Service.
 Authors affiliated in HRL Laboratories defined a smart camera as "a camera that could process its pictures before recording them" in 1976.
 One of the first mentions of smart optical sensors appeared in a concept evaluation for satellites by NASA and General Electric Space Division from 1977.
 They were suggested as a means for intelligent on-board editing and reduction of data.

 Smart cameras have been marketed since the mid 80s.
 In the 21st century they have reached widespread use, since technology allowed their size to be reduced and their processing power reached several thousand MIPS (devices with 1 GHz processors and up to 8000MIPS are available as of end of 2006).

 Artificial intelligence and photonics boost each other.
-Photonics accelerates the process of data collection for AI and AI improves the spectrum of applications of photinics.
+Photonics accelerates the process of data collection for AI and AI improves the spectrum of applications of photonics.
 In 2020, Sony has launched the first intelligent vision sensors with AI edge computing capabilies.
 It is a further development of Exmor technology.